 The combination of CNNs and spectrogram images has proven to be a powerful tool for feature extraction in vGRF signal processing tasks.
 The ability of CNNs to automatically learn high-level features from raw data, combined with the rich information provided by spectrograms, has led to significant improvements in accuracy and robustness compared to traditional hand-crafted feature extraction methods.
-Moreover, The high level of accuracy observed in the SF vGRF suggests that this particular gait pattern may hold potential benefits for computer-aided diagnosis in gait-related contexts, and may provide informative insights beyond those gleaned from analysis of individual LF or RF patterns alone.
+Moreover, The high level of accuracy observed in the SF vGRF suggests that this particular gait pattern may hold potential benefits for computer-aided diagnosis in gait-related contexts.
+It may provide informative insights beyond those gleaned from individual LF or RF patterns analysis alone.

-Table 6 presents a comparative analysis with the latest research studies in the field employing diverse ML techniques, as well as DL networks, including CNN or RNN architectures.
-It is noteworthy that the table highlights a superior performance of the proposed method in comparison to prior multi-class NDD detection methods utilizing the identical dataset.
-The VGG16-BiLSTM approach with 99.21% accuracy also outperforms other studies using the DL approach for the four-class classification of NDDs.
+Table 6 presents a comparative analysis of the latest research studies in the field employing diverse ML techniques and DL networks, including CNN or RNN architectures.
+Notably, the Table highlights a superior performance of the proposed method compared to prior multi-class NDD detection methods utilizing the identical dataset.
+The VGG16-BiLSTM approach, with 99.21% accuracy, also outperforms other studies that use the DL approach for the four-class classification of NDDs.

-The CNN and CNN-BiLSTM models employed in the present investigation have been determined to be reliable diagnostic tools for NDD, exhibiting minimal SD throughout the five-fold CV.
+The CNN and CNN-BiLSTM models employed in the present investigation have been determined to be reliable diagnostic tools for NDD, exhibiting minimal SD throughout the 5-fold CV.